Faulo/SnailsInTheSky/README.md

-# Summer Game Jam 2024
+# Snails in the Sky
 A game about snails on a plane.

+## Jam Details
+Franken Game Jam 2024:
+- Date: 12.07.2024 - 14.07.2024
+- Site: Universität Bayreuth
+- Theme: Binary and Beyond

 ## Credits
 - Katharina Broswik (3d art, tech art)